ComScore

 • Time Commitment: 10 minutes

-We can’t promise a pot of gold at the end of this particular rainbow, but we can promise you’ll be making waffle cakes for every occasion here on out.
+I can’t promise a pot of gold at the end of this particular rainbow, but I can promise you’ll be making waffle cakes for every occasion here on out.
+Feel free to use green sprinkles instead of rainbow, or opt for a combination of the two instead.

 42. Frozen Irish Cream Cappuccinos